-Do you like playing around with neat filters and facial lenses that turn you into a dog, a bumblebee, or a cat on Snapchat?
+Do you like playing around with neat filters and facial lenses that turn you into a dog, a bumblebee, or a cat on TikTok or Snapchat?
+Have you ever transformed yourself into an elderly person through FaceApp?
 These augmented reality capabilities are powered by AI image recognition.

-Using neural networks to recognize and identify shapes and faces, Snapchat, Facebook, and Instagram have made it possible for you to barf rainbows, turn into a cute animal, or swap faces with your friend -- to horrifyingly funny results.
+Using neural networks to recognize and identify shapes and faces, Snapchat, Facebook, Instagram, FaceApp, and TikTok have made it possible for you to barf rainbows, turn into a cute animal, or swap faces with your friend -- to horrifyingly funny results.

 These disappearing messaging platforms are used by millions of people worldwide -- not only for private communication with friends, but also by brands trying to connect with audiences on a more authentic and personal level.
 Through the power of AI, brands can connect with people in unique and personal ways where audiences are spending time online -- namely, on social media.